jecxjo/todo.hs/README.md

 Supports the format descripted in the [todo.txt format doc][1], including priority, start date, contexts and projects.

+*New:* The command `addx` will do both an add and a complete in a single shot.

+    $ todo addx "An already completed task"
+    COMPLETED: An already completed task

 **List**

     $ todo list